albarromero/FreelancerPortfolio/README.md

 # FreelancerPortfolio
-Initial project.
-It is a portfolio for a freelancer.
+A portfolio for a freelancer.